rohanrajpal/rohanrajpal.github.io/about.md

 - Find patterns in shallow clouds using satellite imagery via deep learning techniques using Pytorch
 - Implementing demand paging in Xv6 in C
 - Implementing priority scheduling in Pintos in C
 - Implement a custom Linux shell using C
+- Made a replica of the popular Snake Vs Block using Java and JavaFX

 Independent projects:
 - I wrote a recommender system for movies.
 Implemented user-user and item-item collaborative filtering in Python.
 Used Flask, Javascript to build the web app and deployed it to Heroku.